marcogmurciano/minishell/.docs/minishell_evaluation_checklist.md

   - [o] If something crashes, select the “crash” flag.
   - [o] If something doesn’t work, select the “incomplete work” flag.

-  *Need to recognize when process ends with 130 and add a \n*
 ---

 ## 8. Double Quotes